-This is to certify that this information folder ("folder") including the fund facts provides brief and plain disclosure of all material facts relating to the Class Plus 2.1 contract issued by Empire Life.
-The folder is incomplete unless the fund facts have been received with it.
+This is to certify that this information folder ("folder") including the fund facts provides brief and plain disclosure of all material facts relating to the Class Plus 3.0 contract issued by Empire Life.
+The folder is incomplete unless the fund facts have been received with the folder.
 The folder is for information purposes only and is not an insurance contract.